-Leading publishers are putting in place new and different tactics to maximize CTR because it has such a significant impact to eCPM and yield:
+Leading publishers are putting in place new and different tactics to maximize CTR because it has such a significant impact to eCPM and yield.
+We recommend the following:

 - Accepting high-impact ad formats